 For the buddies, the training means being fully aware of the handler and dog’s capability and work procedures, identifying risk areas, watching out for potential dangers, operating communications, logging search areas and being able to administer first aid.

-Ten out of the 25 team members are women and there is no difference to the responsibilities, duties or skills across both genders.
+Membership of the team is gender balanced and there is no difference to the responsibilities, duties or skills across both genders.

 Our members come from all walks of life bringing various different skills to the team.
 Many of our members are also employed full time in the emergency services and military.
 We have Paramedics, Ambulance Technicians, Ambulance Care Assistants, Police Officers, Firefighters and Nurses whose skills we can call upon during training and at incidents.